kozistr/Awesome-GANs/README.md

 * (sklearn for train_test_split)
 * Internet :)

-On this time, i'll add implementations with TFGAN, new features in TF 1.4.

 ## Usage
     (before running train.py, make sure run after downloading dataset & changing dataset directory in train.py) just download it and run train.py